With thanks to Hubert Auer for introducing me to the game and the players of the Imster Perlaggengilde in Tarrenz.

 In March 2016 Perlaggen was recognised by UNESCO as in item of Intangible Cultural Heritage for the Tyrol.

 There are two main styles of Perlaggen, the chief difference between them being the set of cards that are wild.
-The Innsbruck style, known in dialect as 'innspruggerisch', is so called because it is based on the rules agreed at the large Parlaggen Congress in Innsbruck in 1890, and subsequently published in "Das Perlaggen - ein heimisches Kartenspiel" (Bolzano, 1926).
+The Innsbruck style, known in dialect as 'innspruggerisch', is so called because it is based on the rules agreed at the large Perlaggen Congress in Innsbruck in 1890, and subsequently published in "Das Perlaggen - ein heimisches Kartenspiel" (Bozen, 1926).
 This is the form of the game most usually played in South Tyrol.
 Because it is the most widespread style it will be described first.
 The other main style is known as Eichelperlaggen (acorn Perlaggen) because three cards of the acorn suit are permanent wild cards.
 This is played in and around Imst in the North Tyrol, as well as in a few places in South Tyrol.

 In his book Watten, Bieten & Perlaggen Hubert Auer has described both styles and some variants.
 The book Perlaggen in Südtirol mit Watten & Bieten, edited by Josef Plankensteiner and the Förderkreis Perlaggen Südtirol describes the Innsbruck style in detail.